-How to Calculate Sales Tax
+How to Calculate and File Meals and Rooms Tax

 To determine tax due, multiply the sale amount by 9% (or 10% if the sale is subject to local option tax), and round up to the nearest whole cent according to the following rules: